-Nikon D5300 versus Nikon D750
+Nikon D5300 vs D750

 The Nikon D5300 and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in October 2013 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5300) and a full frame (D750) sensor.
-The D5300 has a resolution of 24 megapixel, whereas the D750 provides 24.2 MP.
+The D5300 has a resolution of 24 megapixels, whereas the D750 provides 24.2 MP.

-Body comparison: Nikon D5300 vs Nikon D750
+Body comparison: Nikon D5300 vs D750

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (30 percent) than the Nikon D5300.
 Moreover, the D750 is substantially heavier (56 percent) than the D5300.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.